Deep Learning for Retinal Degeneration Assessment: A Comprehensive Analysis of the MARIO Challenge: Proposed solutions

 \section{Proposed solutions}

 A total of 35 teams participated, with 12 teams selected for the final phase as described in Fig.\ref{fig:dist_world_mario}.
-To be selected as a finalist, you should have submitted at least 5 unique submissions for both tasks and provided a better than the baseline that was provided in the leaderboard for the development phase.
+To be selected as a finalist, teams were required to submit at least 5 unique submissions for both tasks and achieve a score higher than the provided baseline in the development phase leaderboard.